-The vets called Donna Velez, founder of Hearts of Gold Pit Rescue in Memphis, Tennessee, to see if her rescue could help.
-Although her rescue was full and she was recuperating from her own health issues, Donna asked them to send her some photos.
-As soon as she saw Penny’s pictures, she instructed the vets to get the dog out of pain and treat her.
-Donna told DogHeirs that even if she couldn’t take Penny herself, she was determined to figure something out to help Penny.
+The veterinarians contacted Donna Velez, founder of Hearts of Gold Pit Rescue in Memphis, Tennessee, to see if her organization could assist.
+Even though her rescue was complete and she recovered from her health problems, Donna asked them to send her some photos.
+As soon as she saw Penny’s pictures, she directed the vets to relieve the dog’s pain and treat her.
+Donna told DogHeirs that she was determined to find a way to help Penny even if she couldn’t take her herself.

 Soon after, Donna drove to the clinic to see Penny herself.
 Taking one look at the skinny, hurt dog, Donna knew she would take her.
 She thought “I can’t not take her”.
 “She looked so pitiful,” Donna told DogHeirs, admitting, “Once I see them, I’m a goner.”

 Donna began networking for Penny and as luck would have it, a family in St. Louis saw Penny’s photo and wanted to adopt her right away.
 The family already has two Pit Bulls and a wealth of dog knowledge.

 “She’s only been with us 10 days and she has a long way to go, but she is a good dog despite all of her antics, she just isn’t used to this lifestyle because she was mistreated for so long,” wrote Jennifer on her Facebook page.
 “She has already come a long way since we got her.”

 Penny’s health has made a remarkable turnaround in just a few weeks.
 Her treatment for her advanced heartworm is working successfully and she’s learning many new things at her new home.